sergio-ivanuzzo/optcmd/README.md

 **QUICK START**

-To work with this plugin, do next:
+To work with this plugin do next:

-    1) add to your .vimrc list of dictionaries like below:

-    let commands = [
+1) add to your .vimrc list of dictionaries like below: let commands = [
     \{'prefix': 'console', 'command': 'ls -al > file.txt', 'index': '1'},
     \{'prefix': 'function', 'command': 'somePluginFunction()', 'index': '2'},
     \{'prefix': 'command', 'command': 'vim_native_command', index: '3'}
     \]

-    2) add greet message for confirm() :
+2) add message for confirm() :

 let message = "Choose command:"

-    2) add keymap for call optcmd#ChooseCommand(message, commands) :
+3) add keymap for call optcmd#ChooseCommand(message, commands) :

 nmap <C-k> :call optcmd#ChooseCommand(message, commands) <CR>

-        you can have as many keymaps for this as you want
+" you can have as many keymaps for this as you want

 Commands prefixes:
     a) 'console' run command in external shell
     b) 'function' run command as vim function (via :call)
     c) 'command' run command as simple vim command

-    Index option uses as shortcut for confirm() (:help confirm() for more details).
+Index option use as shortcut for confirm() (:help confirm() for more details).
-    This option can bi omitted (so, as shortcut will be used first letter of command)
+This option can bi omitted (so, as shortcut will be used first letter of command or label)

+Label option use for output as confirm() choice.
+Can be omitted.

 **ABOUT**